23W-GBAC/Shutter101/Automation.md

 ##### MY REQUEST TO EVERYONE

 I am requesting for someone to try my script by adding your photos in my blog.
 Forked it, add new branch, add the images then run the script in your machine.

-But make sure that exiftool and imagemagick is installed to your machine.
+But make sure that **exiftool, imagemagick, grep, awk and shuf** are installed to your machine.

-For Ubuntu users:

-`sudo apt install imagemagick`

-`sudo apt install exiftool`

-For those who wnat to try, here is a simple  guide on how would you proceed on using the script.
+For those who whant to try, here is a simple  guide on how would you proceed on using the script.

 1. Create a folder with a name base on the location of youre photos in ~/jysndabu/photos/
 2. Copy the photos you would like to share in the folder you created